Primary Contacts at AALL

 Live Internet Connections

-Wired Internet connections will be available in each AMPC-selected program’s room.
+Both wired and wireless Internet connections will be available in each program's room.
 However, please make sure your speakers are prepared to use and to rely on screen captures and temporary Internet files (stored on a notebook computer to be available off-line) as a backup should problems arise with the live Internet connection.
 Too often, speakers and coordinators depend heavily on the assumption that the Internet connection will be reliable and instantaneous, or that the website they plan to visit is never offline for maintenance, but this cannot be guaranteed.
 Such an unfortunate discovery during a presentation can result in wasted program time and diminished impact.

 Difficult or Unresponsive Speakers